 Cyclists tend to be resourceful, but this solution to the problem of icy roads is particularly ingenious.
 Imaginative cyclists are adapting their bikes for use on icy roads by fitting their bicycle tyres with cables ties.
 The cable ties take only a few minutes to fit and provide impressive traction on the most slippery of surfaces.
 The cable ties are inexpensive to buy, and can be fitted to bikes (with coaster or disc brakes) without tools in very little time.
 It is possible to buy tyres fitted with metal spikes, which give a shorter braking distance than the tyres fitted with cable ties, but can cost around £50 a piece.

 Cable ties cost about 3 pence each and each tyre needs around 15 ties.
 Once the period of cold weather has passed they can be cut away and discarded.
+Alternatively, buy the reusable type or use the head of a small screw driver to release the cable and re-use.
 The technique is suitable only for bicycles fitted with disc or hub brakes, but it is possible to adapt any bicycle tyre for use on ice by adding pop rivets for less than £2.

 It’s easy to assume that a bicycle is the worst possible option in snow, but this is not the case.
 Although riding on ice can prove tricky, a light covering of snow should not present any difficulties for an experienced rider.
 In a nutshell, keep your weight towards the rear wheel, make most use of the rear brake (gently) and run a slightly lower tyre pressure.